confluentinc/flink-ai-examples/demos/README.md

 <!--

 How to get a stats model running in sagemaker and calling it from a stream.
-(Pull from huggingface, reccomendation type model)
+(Pull from huggingface, recommendation type model)

 There are also 12 Machine Learning preprocessing functions: